Hindustan Aeronautics Limited: History

-In March 2017, HAL's chairman and managing director T Suvarna Raju announced that the company had finalised plans for an indigenisation drive.
-The company plans to produce nearly 1, 000 military helicopters, including Kamov 226, LCH (Light Combat Helicopter) ALH (Advanced Light Helicopter), and over 100 planes over the next 10 years.
+In March 2017, HAL's chairman and managing director, T Suvarna Raju, announced that the company had finalised plans for an indigenisation drive.
+The company plans to produce nearly 1,000 military helicopters, including Kamov 226, LCH (Light Combat Helicopter), ALH (Advanced Light Helicopter), and over 100 planes over the next 10 years.
 HAL will manufacture the Kamov 226T helicopter under a joint venture agreement with Russian defence manufacturers.
 The Kamov 226T will replace the country's fleet of Cheetah and Chetak helicopters.
-Over the next 5 years, HAL will carry out major upgrades of almost the entire fighter fleet of the Indian Air Force, including Su-30MKI, Jaguars, Mirage and Hawk jets, to make them "more lethal".
+Over the next 5 years, HAL will carry out major upgrades of almost the entire fighter fleet of the Indian Air Force, including Su-30MKI, Jaguars, Mirage, and Hawk jets, to make them "more lethal".
 The company will also deliver 123 Tejas Light Combat Aircraft to the IAF from 2018 to 2019, at a rate of 16 jets per year.
 LCH production will now take place in a newly built Light Combat Helicopter Production Hangar at Helicopter Division in HAL Complex.

 In view of the Make in India policy and to increase the share of defence exports to achieve the target of $5 billion by 2025, HAL is planning to set up logistic bases in Indonesia, Malaysia, Sri Lanka and Vietnam with priority target for Southeast Asia, West Asia and North African markets.
-It would not only help to promote HAL products but also act as service centre for Soviet/Russian origin equipment.
+It would not only help to promote HAL products but also act as a service centre for Soviet/Russian origin equipment.

 In October 2024, HAL was given Maharatna status, which allows the company to have more operational and financial autonomy.
 In 2025, HAL invited private Indian companies to enter into a joint venture for the production of the Advanced Medium Combat Aircraft, in which HAL would hold a 50% stake and four private companies would each hold a 12.5% stake.

 In June 2025, the Indian Space Research Organization (ISRO) transferred the technology of the Small Satellite Launch Vehicle to HAL, which was the first time ISRO transferred the entire technology of a rocket to a single company, for which HAL paid ₹511 crore to ISRO.
 Also in June 2025, HAL and Safran Aircraft Engines (SAE), a French aircraft engine manufacturing company, signed an agreement for HAL to manufacture rotating parts for SAE's LEAP engines.

 Aero Engine Research and Development Centre

 On 29 December 2023, Defence Secretary Giridhar Aramane opened a new design and testing facility at the HAL Aero Engine Research and Development Centre (AERDC) in Bengaluru.
-AERDC is involved in the development,testing and commercialisation of HAL's line of in-house aero-engines.
+AERDC is involved in the development, testing and commercialisation of HAL's line of in-house aero-engines.

 Operations

-One of the largest aerospace companies in Asia, HAL has annual turnover of over USD3 billion.
+One of the largest aerospace companies in Asia, HAL has an annual turnover of over USD3 billion.
 More than 40% of HAL's revenues come from international deals to manufacture aircraft engines, spare parts, and other aircraft materials.
 A partial list of major operations undertaken by HAL includes the following: